What is Decarbonised Economy or low-carbon economy

 An effort of such magnitude will necessarily build on all sectors of the economy, as supply and demand almost equally share current emissions.
 While supply-side emissions have long been under scrutiny, decarbonization of demand represents the major case for change in the coming decade.

 Decarbonization of the economy seems to be a race against time undeniably.
-However, the sooner emissions are reduced, the lower the carbon budget depletion, and the higher would be the chances to remain within global warming limits.
-In this regard, 2030 is a critical milestone to achieve that requires us to undertake actions now.
+However, the sooner we reduce emissions, the lower the carbon budget depletion, and the higher the chances to remain within global warming limits.
+2030 is a critical milestone that requires us to take action now.

-While the global conversation has very much revolved on ‘hard-to-abate’ sectors in recent years, short-term action plans should still revolve around abating what can be done with current technologies and value chains available, what we refer to here as ‘easy-to-abate’ sectors, contributing significantly to global decarbonization.
+While the global conversation has very much revolved on ‘hard-to-abate’ sectors in recent years, short-term action plans should still focus on abating what can be done with current technologies and value chains available, what we refer to here as ‘easy-to-abate’ sectors, contributing significantly to a globally decarbonized economy.

-In addition, since most of these sectorial transformations ultimately come at a net benefit for consumers, they are better to be understood as critical modernization programs which will not only achieve stringent decarbonization objectives but also fair redistribution, economic growth, and employment opportunities.
-And, climate change might be a historic opportunity in this regard, supported by the current low costs of capital.
+In addition, since most of these sectorial transformations ultimately come at a net benefit for consumers, one can better understand them as critical modernization programs which will not only achieve stringent decarbonization objectives but also fair redistribution, economic growth, and employment opportunities.
+And, climate change might be a historic opportunity in this regard.
 But, for that to happen, current policy frameworks must reflect these transformational objectives.

-Moreover, organizations are bringing climate change action and decarbonization to their corporate agendas’ forefront.
+Organizations are bringing climate change action and decarbonization to the top of their corporate agendas.
 As stakeholders and investors recognize the climate change risks and net-zero emissions future, organizations commit to taking bold climate change action.
-Therefore, as an increased number of enterprises target carbon reductions, buy renewable energy and activate their value chain towards net-zero, ambitious climate change action and decarbonization strategies continue to emerge across the world.
+Therefore, as an increased number of enterprises target carbon reductions, buy renewable energy and activate their value chain toward net-zero, ambitious climate change action and decarbonization strategies continue to emerge across the world.

 A few of them are doing this by following simple yet practical decarbonization strategies and processes.
 This might include: